elsmith980/elsmith980/README.md

 <h2> Hi there, I'm Ella 👋</h2>

 <h3>Computer Engineering Co-op Student at the University of Waterloo</h3>
-<hr></hr>
+<br></br>
-💼 My last co-op was as a Quantitative Developer at RBC Capital Markets
+💼 My last co-op was as a Quantitative Developer with RBC Capital Markets
 <br></br>
 ⚙️ I'm most familiar with Python and Swift
 <br></br>